 I have worked behind the scenes in hundreds of lives.

-In the fall of 2011, I retired from organizing to work exclusively as a change strategist (which is much easier on my back).
+Eventually, I retired from organizing to work exclusively as a change strategist (which is much easier on my back).

 I am on intimate terms with expansion and contraction.